RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Add "Copy Tabletop..." menu item in tabletops browser to copy tabletop settings (grid scale details, pieces roster columns etc) to a new tabletop.
+* Add "Copy Tabletop..." menu item in tabletops browser to create a new tabletop which copies tabletop settings (grid scale details, pieces roster columns etc) from an existing tabletop.
 * Fix bug: keyboard shortcuts remained disabled after editing pieces roster fields.
+* Fix bug: zooming using the mouse wheel was unusably slow when Windows mouse wheel settings were set to scroll "one screen at a time".

 ## Plans/TODO

+### Bugs
+* Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
+* Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
+* Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
+* Duplicating a mini with visiblity "fog" won't update each duplicate's hidden/revealed status based on the location it ends up.

+### Features

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-july-2020--bbdfce8c-1312-4fe6-9d73-333fc0857692):